 Only rarely is surgery necessary.
 Surgery may help if a nerve is pinched and it is causing weakness or severe pain which won’t go away.
 The surgeon will ask for a scan to look at the nerves and bones before discussing with you the need for the operation and the pros and cons of surgery.

-Interventional Pain Procedures
+Minimally Invasive Pain Procedures

 Acupuncture can help relieve neck pain.
 At the moment, there is no evidence that reflexology or a change in diet is effective.
 There are definitely many different types of neck pain treatment in Singapore, depending on your conditions, treatment plans may vary.